MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 ## Deploy a generative AI model

 Now you're ready to deploy a generative AI language model to support your chat application.
-In this example, you'll use the OpenAI gpt-4 model; but the principles are the same for any model.
+In this example, you'll use the OpenAI gpt-4o model; but the principles are the same for any model.

-1. In the toolbar at the top right of your Azure AI Foundry project page, use the **Preview features** icon to enable the **Deploy models to Azure AI model inference service** feature.
-This feature ensures your model deployment is available to the Azure AI Inference service, which you'll use in your application code.
 1. In the pane on the left for your project, in the **My assets** section, select the **Models + endpoints** page.
 1. In the **Models + endpoints** page, in the **Model deployments** tab, in the **+ Deploy model** menu, select **Deploy base model**.
-1. Search for the **gpt-4** model in the list, and then select and confirm it.
+1. Search for the **gpt-4o** model in the list, and then select and confirm it.
 1. Deploy the model with the following settings by selecting **Customize** in the deployment details:
-    - **Deployment name**: *A unique name for your model deployment - for example `gpt-4` (remember the name you choose - you'll need it later)*
+    - **Deployment name**: *A unique name for your model deployment - for example `gpt-4o`*
-    - **Deployment type**: Standard
+    - **Deployment type**: Global Standard
+    - **Automatic version update**: Enabled
-    - **Model version**: 0613
+    - **Model version**: *Select the most recent available version*
     - **Connected AI resource**: *Select your Azure OpenAI resource connection*
-    - **Tokens per Minute Rate Limit (thousands)**: 5K
+    - **Tokens per Minute Rate Limit (thousands)**: 50K *(or the maximum available in your subscription if less than 50K)*
     - **Content filter**: DefaultV2
-    - **Enable dynamic quota**: Disabled

     > **Note**: Reducing the TPM helps avoid over-using the quota available in the subscription you are using.
-5,000 TPM is sufficient for the data used in this exercise.
+50,000 TPM should be sufficient for the data used in this exercise.
+If your available quota is lower than this, you will be able to complete the exercise but you may experience errors if the rate limit is exceeded.

 1. Wait for the deployment to complete.